timaeus-research/devinterp/docs/index.rst

 Credits & Citations
 =====================================

 This package was created by `Timaeus <https://timaeus.co>`_.
 The main contributors to this package are Stan van Wingerden, Jesse Hoogland, and George Wang.
-Zach Furman, Matthew Farrugia-Roberts, William Zhou, and Edmund Lau also made valuable contributions or provided useful advice.
+Zach Furman, Matthew Farrugia-Roberts, William Zhou, Rohan Hitchcock and Edmund Lau also made valuable contributions or provided useful advice.

 If this package was useful in your work, please cite it as: